 Leadership wisdom for Women in STEMM

-A global initiative for women with a STEMM background across all career stages.
+Homeward Bound is a global initiative for women with a STEMM background across all career stages.
 The online program is the gateway into a global network of women who share the same sense of purpose and skills for the kind of leadership our world needs.

 Program duration: 12 months online